 How does the innovative method to identify autism in children work?

 This fantastic invention is considered to be an additional tool for the diagnosis made by specialists, thus generating greater support in their assertions.
-It’s a very valuable contribution given the history of parental behavior.
+It’s a very valuable contribution in accordance with the history of parental behavior.

 The effectiveness of Benny Zee’s method to identify autism

 The relevant point of a study to measure its usefulness on a larger scale is the effectiveness it’s able to achieve.
-Thus, according to what’s revealed in the study published in the medical journal EClinicalMedicine, the accuracy of the method is above 90 percent.
+Therefore, according to what’s a study published in the medical journal EClinicalMedicine reveals, the accuracy of the method is above 90 percent.

 Scientists performed the tests on 70 children, 46 of whom had autism spectrum disorder (ASD).
 The other 24 individuals were part of a control group.
 Ultimately, the effectiveness was 96.7 percent.

 Another interesting aspect is that the analysis group included a six-year-old child so that the method would be significant at an early age.
-At the same time, the average age of most of the young people was 13 years.
+At the same time, the average age of most of the participants was 13 years.